Quickstart + Usage

 Run with the following YAML config file atac20Benchmark.yaml.
 Note that several parameters are listed and/or adjusted for demonstration purposes.

-Note that globs, e.g., *.bam, are allowed, but the BAM file names are listed explicitly in the config to show their ENCODE accessions for reference.
+globs, e.g., *.bam, are allowed, but each file is listed below to reveal ENCODE accessions

 experimentName: atac20Benchmark